Kafka Datasource Configuration

 }

-- Switch between adding or removing data from the data store using the JSON patch syntax
+• Switch between adding or removing data from the data store by implementing their own merge strategy

 package e2e